Juiz De Fora Minas Gerais, Brazil Travel Guide

 Apartments or houses offer more privacy, living space, and kitchen facilities, assisting family trips.

-Use of a kitchen in rentals assists in managing food expenses and cater to specific dietary needs of children.
+Kitchen access in rentals helps manage costs for meals and cater to specific dietary needs of children.

 While limited, some hotels offer superior services, spacious rooms, and enhanced facilities.
 Research for specific offerings.

-Vacation rentals are often the preferred choice for extended visits, offering a home-like setting.
+Vacation rentals are often the preferred choice for prolonged visits, offering a home-like setting.

 Rentals typically include kitchen facilities and laundry access, contributing to lower daily costs over time.